-You agree to cooperate with the Plan in exercising its rights of subrogation and coordination of benefits under this Benefit Handbook.
-Such cooperation will include, but not be limited to; a) the provision of all information and documents requested by the Plan; b) the execution of any instruments deemed necessary by the Plan to protect its rights; c) the prompt assignment to the Plan of any moneys received for services provided or paid for by the Plan; and d) the prompt notification to the Plan of any instances that may give rise to the Plan's rights.
-You further agrees to do nothing to prejudice or interfere with the Plan's rights to subrogation or coordination of benefits.
+You agree to cooperate with the Plan in exercising its rights of subrogation and coordination of benefits.
+Such cooperation will include, but not be limited to, a) the provision of all information and documents requested by the Plan, b) the execution of any instruments deemed necessary by the Plan to protect its rights, c) the prompt assignment to the Plan of any monies received for services provided or paid for by the Plan, and d) the prompt notification to the Plan of any instances that may give rise to the Plan's rights.
+You further agree to do nothing to prejudice or interfere with the Plan's rights to subrogation or coordination of benefits.

-If you fail to perform the obligations stated in this subsection, you shall be rendered liable to the Plan for any expenses the Plan may incur, including reasonable attorney's fees, in enforcing its rights under this Benefit Handbook.
+If you fail to perform the obligations stated in this subsection, you shall be rendered liable to the Plan for any expenses the Plan may incur, including reasonable attorneys fees, in enforcing its rights under this Handbook.